mucherino/teaching/OOP/Quaternions.md

 ## Definition of the Quaternion class

-Very first task in our exercise is to model our Quaternion class by paying particular attention to the encapsulation principle.
-Moreover, we want all our Quaternion instances to be immutable.
-Please begin writing some initial code for this class, as well as the three following constructors:
+Very first task in our exercise is to model our ```Quaternion``` class by paying particular attention to the encapsulation principle.
+Moreover, we want all our ```Quaternion``` instances to be immutable.
+Please begin writing the basic code for beginning the development of this class.
+Also, please write the following three constructors:

-- a generic constructor, taking four real numbers $a$, $b$, $c$ and $d$ in input, and capable of creating the corresponding Quaternion instance;
+- a generic constructor, taking four real numbers $a$, $b$, $c$ and $d$ in input, and capable of creating the corresponding quaternion instance;
 - a constructor for a *pure* quaternion: this is a quaternion without real part;
 - a constructor for a *real* quaternion: this is a quaternion without imaginary parts.

-Remember the possibility to invoke previously implemented constructors for defining new ones.
+Remember the possibility to invoke previously implemented constructors when writing new ones.

 ## Getters and setters

-Since we want our Quaternion objects to be immutable, we are not supposed to have *setters* in our class.
+Since we want our ```Quaternion``` objects to be immutable, we are not supposed to have *setters* in our class.
 However, we can consider writing the following three *getters*:

 - ```getReal```, which returns the real part of the Quaternion instance;
 - ```getImaginary```, in two versions.
-When the method takes no arguments, then it returns an array of ```double[]``` containing the three imaginary components.
-When the method takes an index in argument, instead, it is supposed to return the imaginary component having that index.
+When the method takes no arguments, then it returns an array of type ```double[]``` containing the three imaginary components.
+When the method does take an index in argument, instead, it is supposed to return the imaginary component having that index.
 We suppose that the imaginary components are counted from 0 to 2, and that an exception is raised when the index given in argument is out of this predefined range.

-## Checking properties of Quaternion instances
+## Checking quaternion properties

-Our constructors are able to create new quaternions having a given property.
-Moreover, quaternions having specific properties may also be generated while performing calculations with quaternions.
+Our constructors are able to create different kinds of quaternions.
+Moreover, quaternions having specific properties may also be generated while performing operations on quaternions.
 For this reason, it is important to include in our Java class the following three methods:

-- ```isZero```, verifying whether the Quaternion instance has all its elements set to 0:
+- ```isZero```, verifying whether our quaternion has all its elements set to 0:
-- ```isPure```, verifying whether the Quaternion instance is pure or not;
+- ```isPure```, verifying whether our quaternion is pure or not;
-- ```isReal```, verifying whether the Quaternion instance is real or not.
+- ```isReal```, verifying whether our quaternion is real or not.

 Please pay attention to the fact that round-off errors are likely to affect the values of $a$, $b$, $c$ and $d$ during the calculations.

 ## toString

-In order to visualize our Quaternion instances, we override the standard ```toString``` method.
+In order to visualize our ```Quaternion``` instances, we override the standard ```toString``` method.
 We want exactly the same format as indicated below with these two examples:

 	(1.0 + 2.0i + 3.0j + 4.0k)